Marimba

 Spatula & Sickle

-I started playing mallet instruments back in middle school, and fell in love with the marimba.
-I wanted one of my own.
-But they are expensive, some costing thousands of dollars.
-I don't exactly have that much money to spend on an instrument, so I made one myself.
+I started playing mallet instruments back in primary school, and fell in love with the marimba.
+I wanted one of my own, but they are expensive, costing thousands of dollars.
+I didn't exactly want to spend such a large sum on an instrument, so I built one myself.

 My marimba